yanxifang/Gov-1372/_posts/2021-09-21-Week-Two-Blog-Post.md

 This was a central part of Axelrod's work: he invited submissions of computer programs from game theorists from around the world, with the aim of testing different strategies against each other to see which yielded the best results.
 Conceptually, the strategy that yielded the highest scores (i.e. the most benefits for the player) would be most advantageous from an evolutionary perspective, because that party would have the most resources with which to survive.

 For this week's blog post, I have replicated part of Axelrod's "tournament" of different strategies.
-I chose six strategies to focus on, with their patterns described below:
+I chose six strategies to focus on, with their behavioral patterns described below:
 - Backstabber
   - Cooperates until the opponent defects 3 times.
   - Defects forever after that.